Bitcoin’s Time

 There are two validity rules that a block’s timestamp has to follow:

-1. The blocks’s timestamp should be lesser than the median of the last 11 blocks.
+1. The blocks’s timestamp should be greater than the median of the last 11 blocks.

 2. The block’s timestamp should not be ahead of your own local node’s timestamp by 2 hours.